hmontenegro/biostar-recipes/docs/howto.md

       The recipe interface is dynamically generated using json.
 This allows us to edit it and preview changes before saving them.

       Biostar-Engine knows to look for data if `source : PROJECT`.
-Furthermore, `display: DROPDOWN` for this interface to be  correctly generated.
+Furthermore, `display: DROPDOWN` for the interface to be  correctly generated.

-      Here are examples with json that sub-selects for data:
+      Here are simple examples that show how to sub-select:

           # Only show FASTA type in the dropdown